K-dash/nblm-rs/python/README.md

 The batch delete API only accepts one notebook at a time.
 The library handles this automatically by calling the API sequentially for each notebook.

-### Pagination

-The `list_recently_viewed` method accepts `page_size` and `page_token` parameters, but the NotebookLM API does not currently implement pagination.
-These parameters are included for future compatibility.

 ## Type Hints

 The library includes full type hints for better IDE support: